cristianoliveira/funzzy/README.md

 Have you ever used another watcher?

 Well, I did.
 The last one was Grunt and it consumes almost all of my computer's resources.
-Funzzy was made by Rust that is why it consumes almost nothing to run.
+Funzzy was made with Rust that is why it consumes almost nothing to run.

 ## Installing